 The Art of Haggling

 When teaching negotiation skills, many educators now focus almost exclusively on an interest-based approach in which both parties openly collaborate to find a mutually satisfying solution.
-However, argues HBS Professor Mike Wheeler, it's important for students to know that there's still a time and place for old-school haggling.
-Key concepts include:
+Michael Wheeler argues that it's important for students to realize that there's also a time and place for old-school haggling.

 Let's say a successful businessman is in the process of buying a lakeside cottage from the original owner.
 The prospective buyer makes a lowball offer.
 The owner counters with a high demand.
 Both parties chest their cards, each hoping the other will misplay his hand.
 After lots of back-and-forth posturing, they settle on a price each can live with, although both know that the deal is likely better for one side than the other.